 What a lovely and insightful afternoon!

-Dear parents, thank you for the support you have given the children with the items you have sent in to school.
-This will help us to make it a better environment for wildlife and help our lunchtime gardeners water it all.
+Thank you for the support you have given the children with the items you have sent in to school.
+This will help us to make it a better environment for wildlife and help our lunchtime gardeners.

 We are still looking to develop the wildlife area with a pond, trail and more native wild flowers.
 If anyone has any large logs or stones for a seating area they would be greatly appreciated

-What an eggstremely eggciting afternoon the children have had with Mr Cole Chair of Governors, Mrs Cole and their lovely puppet Chas who helps Mr Cole out with collective worship via zoom.
+What an eggstremely, eggciting afternoon the children have had with Mr Cole, Chair of Governors, Mrs Cole and their lovely puppet, Chas, who helps Mr Cole with collective worship via zoom.

 The children have been busy with an egg colouring competition, an Easter bonnet parade and an egg hunt on our school field!
 It was fun for all.
 Each child kept the eggs they found and were given another from Chas!